rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 </nav>
 ```

-You should see the exact same output as before in your browser, only this time
+You should see the same output as before in your browser, only this time it's
-it's dynamic and based on data in your component.
-Let's add another contact to
+dynamic and based on data in your component.
+There will be one minor difference
+here, which is that the first contact will no longer have the `active` class
+applied to it.
+We'll come back to this later once we get the details component
-the list to see it update:
+setup.
+In the meantime, let's add another contact to the list to see it update:

 ```js {data-filename="app/components/contact-list.js" data-diff="+13,+14,+15,+16"}
 import Component from '@ember/component';